IKACE/Project1-Starter-code/README.md

 To run the project on Great Lakes, please use the command:
 > hadoop jar build/libs/JARNAME.jar <ARGS>

-Before submitting to autograder, please run
-> ./gradlew clean jar

-and zip the directory for each subproject.
+Before submitting, zip the directory for each subproject.
 You  need do submit zip file to autograder.